lucasrennok/Tic_Tac_Toe/README.md

 OR the **entire primary diagonal** have to be the number of the player OR the **entire secondary diagonal** have to be the number of the player

+## To run the game
+You have to install Python
+Open a terminal window or CMD and put: _"python main.py"_

 **Good game for you ;)**